MohamedKhaled4455/Delivery-logistics-system/README.md

  - Ado.net for database connectivity with Microsoft SQL Server

   ***************************************
-    "To successfully run the project"
+ > To successfully run the project

 - Create a database using SQL queries from “SQL Queries / Creating Tables” and insert data by “SQL Queries / Filling tables”